Deephaven properties file format

 This can be important for properties that need to be kept consistent between processes, ensuring that a key property cannot be overridden in a scoped stanzas or subsequent file.

-Deephaven properties files support two new keywords to prevent overrides, final
+Deephaven properties files support two new keywords to prevent overrides, final and finalize.

 Caution